 The GEF subroutine is originally written in FreeBASIC1.
-There is a C backend available (www.freebasic.net), which may help for eventually converting the code from FreeBASIC into C. The Fortran version is produced by automatic conversion with a dedicated translator that keeps the same physics and minimizes the maintenance.
+There is a C backend available (www.freebasic.net), which may help for eventually converting the code from FreeBASIC into C. The Fortran version is produced by automatic translation with a dedicated translator code, which minimizes the maintenance.

 The gross structure of this subroutine is shown below.
 P_Z_CN, P_A_CN, P_E_EXC, and P_J_CN (Z, A, excitation energy and angular momentum of the compound nucleus) are on input.
 The result of the GEF model is stored in arrays.
-These array must be made accessible to the external nuclear-reaction code.
+These arrays must be made accessible to the external nuclear-reaction code.